unlatch-ai/poke-daddy/README.md

 1. **Authentication**: User signs in with Apple ID (syncs with server)
 2. **Profile Setup**: Create profiles specifying which apps to block
-3. **NFC Tag Creation**: Write "POKEDADDY-IS-GREAT" to NFC tags using the app
+3. **Start Blocking**: User taps the button to start app restrictions
-4. **Usage**: Tap phone on NFC tag to toggle between blocking/non-blocking states
+4. **Server Control**: Only the server can end blocking sessions or unblock individual apps
-5. **Server Control**: Server determines which apps are restricted based on active sessions
+5. **Programmatic Access**: External systems can control app access via server API

 ## 🔧 Architecture